Ubi Franklin

-Ubi Franklin, born Ubi Ekapong Ofem, is a Nigerian music artist manager, politician, entrepreneur, TV show host and the founder of record label Made Men Music Group (Triple MG) and Instant Apartment.
+Ubi-Franklin Ekapong Ofem, known mononymously as Ubi Franklin, is a Nigerian music artist manager, politician, entrepreneur, TV show host and the founder of record label Made Men Music Group (Triple MG) and Instant Apartment.
 Franklin was the Special Adviser to Benedict Ayade on Tourism.

 Early and personal life

-Ubi Franklin was born in Cross River State, Nigeria on 2 February 1986.
+Ubi-Franklin Ekapong Ofem was born in Cross River State, Nigeria on 2 February 1986.
 He is the 11th of 15 children.
 He had his primary and secondary education in Calabar, after which he studied law at the University Madonna Nigeria.

 On 1 November 2015, Ubi Franklin married Nigerian actress Lilian Esoro.
 Their son Jayden, was born on 17 July 2016.
 Presently, he has four children, two daughters (Zaneta and Ariella) and two sons (Jayden and Shiloh).
 Franklin admitted that from July 2016 to March 2017, he struggled to overcome bouts of depression which almost led him to commit suicide.

 He was almost killed by a man at a furniture store in Lagos, but by the quick intervention of his cousin, he was saved.
 The attacker was eventually arrested.